sougatamaitraearepo/apistratgey/README.md

 - What will be the target operating model to execute this strategy?
 - What support does it require from organisational stakeholders to execute this?

-## Why an Organisation Needs an API Strategy: What Will Be the Driver?
+## Why an Organisation Needs an API Strategy?

+Main reason an organisation requires an API Strategy is to align with its business goals.
+The goal of an organisation is a specific, measurable outcome organisation wants to achieve.
+So, formulating an API